pagopa/io-backend/README.md

 11. edit your `/etc/hosts` file by adding:

     ```
-    localhost    spid-testenv-identityserver
+    localhost    spid-testenv2
     localhost    italia-backend
     ```

-12. wait a couple of minutes to let the IDP start (or monitor the process with `$ tail -f logs/idp/wso2carbon.log`)
-13. run `scripts/import-spid-data.sh` to configure the local IDP
-14. copy `app/.env.example` to `app/.env` and fill the variables with your values
+12. copy `app/.env.example` to `app/.env` and fill the variables with your values
-15. point your browser to [https://italia-backend](https://italia-backend)
+13. point your browser to [https://italia-backend](https://italia-backend)

 If you are using Docker with a Docker Machine replace `localhost` with the IP of the Docker Machine ([More details here](https://docs.docker.com/machine/reference/ip/)).